membership@nottsam.org.uk|

 The principles of these rules apply to all NAM rides but will vary slightly for larger groups where the “Drop-Off” system is used (ref to the other NAM and the IAM document Tabs)

-The principles of these rules apply to all Nottingham Advanced Motorcyclists (NAM) rides but will vary slightly for larger groups where the “Drop-Off” system is used (ref to the other NAM and the IAM RoadSmart document Tabs)
+These rules apply to all Nottingham Advanced Motorcyclists (NAM) rides, with some variations for larger groups that use the “Drop-Off” system (see NAM and IAM RoadSmart documents).

 Safety

-Failure to comply with these rules may put a member’s continued membership of the iAM RoadSmart and NAM in jeopardy.
+Failure to follow these rules may jeopardize a member’s membership in iAM RoadSmart and NAM.

 The Law